traitecoevo/data_versioning/README.md

   - fast
   - easy to port to other platforms (releases provide target)
   - can use any hosting service, e.g. could upload to figshare
+  - doi when desired (i.e. when it's used for a publication)

 Possible extensions: